bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/AZ-900/Azure Fundamentals.md

 ![[Pasted image 20230125191348.png]]

-Easy config to alter the machine, e.g. turn it into a web server in the standard way:
+Easy config to alter the machine, e.g. turn it into a web server in the standard way (you'll have to configure correctly, manage ports, etc.):

 ![[Pasted image 20230125192032.png]]